evmcnb/quartz/content/Full/Asthma in Children.md

 > [!warning] Inhaled Corticosteroids and Growth
 > Some evidence that steroids can very slightly reduce growth velocity which can cause a slight reduction in height.
-The effect is dose dependent
+The effect is dose dependent.
+Studies suggest a loss of 1cm from use.

 ### Inhaler Technique